Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 ImprisonmentUp to 1 year

-Does not require recording or surveillance; simply flying onto another's property without permission is sufficient
+Does not require surveillance, recording, or photography; merely flying onto someone's property without consent is sufficient

 ClassificationMisdemeanor